moizhussain23/Smart-screenshot/README.md

 - `scripting`: For future features (element highlighting, etc.)
 - `host_permissions`: To work on all websites

-## 🎯 Future Enhancements

-- [ ] Gallery view to browse saved screenshots
-- [ ] Export screenshots as PNG/PDF
-- [ ] Element highlighting before capture
-- [ ] Screenshot annotations (draw, arrows, text)
-- [ ] Cloud sync (optional)
-- [ ] Keyboard shortcuts
-- [ ] Full page screenshot (scrolling capture)

 ## 🤝 Contributing

 This is an open-source project.
 Feel free to fork, modify, and submit pull requests!

-## 📄 License

-MIT License - Feel free to use this project for your portfolio or personal use.

-## 👨‍💻 Author

-Built as a portfolio project to demonstrate Chrome Extension development skills.

 ---